 Twin burdens…What can creative arts expression offer?

 Lonely.
 Bored.
 Sad.
 Late at night, feeling alone, millions of people sit with these feelings.
 Unsure how to feel better, unsure how to feel full.
 And food seems to offer a comforting answer.
 A trip to the fridge, something tells us, will make us feel whole again.
 And then another trip.
 And then another.
 In the end, we don’t feel better.
 We feel worse.
 Usually this is called emotional eating.
 It is a search for something to make us feel better and less lonely, a search that too often takes us to eating to excess.
-As we begin a new year, many of us resolve to be healthier and eat more mindfully.
-But the feelings of emptiness and melancholy that many people experience following the high of the holidays does not make this easy.
+Many of us resolve to be healthier and eat more mindfully, but sometimes feelings of emptiness and melancholy do not make this easy.

 Overeating out of loneliness or stress is something familiar to many of us.
 Over one-third of American adults report engaging in this kind of behavior around food on a regular basis.[i]
 It’s notable, then, that a third of American adults are also chronically lonely.[ii]
 It’s in this way that two very worrying trends in public health, which we might even call epidemics, intersect.
 That is, loneliness and obesity are a dual burden for millions of Americans who eat to feel more emotionally full and fill the void that loneliness creates.